MAKING THE TURN

 Rebecca Manriquez-Fuentes

-Rebecca Manriquez-Fuentes, Community Environmental Management Specialist, started with Communities Unlimited (CU) in February 2024.
+Rebecca Manriquez-Fuentes, Community Infrastructure Management Specialist, started with Communities Unlimited (CU) in February 2024.
 She provides technical assistance for water and wastewater management and assists municipalities with gaining access to capital.

-Before coming to CU, Rebecca worked in education for 18 years, most recently as a Language Arts Teacher for the Lewisville, Texas School District.
-She has a Master’s in Teaching English to Speakers of Others Languages (TESOL) from Grand Canyon University and a Bachelor’s in English from Sul Ross State University.
-Rebecca lives in El Paso, Texas.
+Rebecca has a Master’s in Teaching English to Speakers of Others Languages (TESOL) from Grand Canyon University and a Bachelor’s in English from Sul Ross State University.
+She lives in El Paso, Texas.

 Phone:(479) 966-5659